-Boone Community Acupuncture Clinic opened in January 2008 as a way to offer an alternative to high costs of health care in our community.
+Boone Community Acupuncture Clinic opened on January 4th, 2008 as a way to offer an alternative to high costs of health care in our community.
 The people who work here are dedicated to the cause of affordable health care in America, regardless of means or insurance coverage.

 Michael Goopta, L.Ac, is a 2007 graduate of Eastern School of Acupuncture, New Jersey, where he was trained in a broad spectrum of acupuncture modalities including Traditional Chinese Acupuncture, Japanese Style Acupuncture, and Worsley Style Five Elements Acupuncture.
 Besides acupuncture, he was also trained in Sotai Ho (a Japanese bodywork), Cupping, Gua Sha, Moxibustion, Tui Na (Chinese body works), laser therapy and other needle-free treatments